crate/crate-operator/docs/source/configuration.rst

 The configuration for the CrateDB Kubernetes Operator follows the `12 Factor Principles`_ and uses environment variables.
-All environment variables are expected to use upper-case letters and must be prefixed with ``CRATEDB_OPERATOR_``.
+All environment variables are expected to use upper case letters and must be prefixed with ``CRATEDB_OPERATOR_``.

 .. envvar:: BOOTSTRAP_TIMEOUT